osu-mist/identify-api/readme.md

-# Web API Skeleton
+# Identify API

-Skeleton for Dropwizard Web APIs.
+Get an ONID username of a person.

 ### Generate Keys